KunalSin9h/crdt-website/pages/implementations.md

   [uses CRDTs](https://jlongster.com/using-crdts-in-the-wild) to allow sync across multiple user devices.

+* [Evolu](https://evolu.dev/), a local-first platform designed for privacy, ease of use, and no vendor lock-in.

 * [Pixelboard](https://www.getpixelboardapp.com/), a collaborative whiteboarding app,
   [uses CRDTs](https://medium.com/bpxl-craft/building-a-peer-to-peer-whiteboarding-app-for-ipad-2a4c7728863e)
   to allow several people to draw at the same time.